MrSkiddy47/CompleteSuicideManual-2/README.md

 # The Complete Manual of Suicide

-The Chinese / English / Vietnamese translation of "Complete Suicide Manual" is complete, annotated and supports multi-language i18n.
+The Chinese / English / Vietnamese translation of "The Complete Manual of Suicide" is complete, annotated and supports multi-language i18n.

 In the translation site, you can switch between the Chinese, English or Vietnamese version.